nucleogenesis/swiftype-magento-2-suggestions/README.md

 This is a very simple extension that gives your Magento 2.x search bar the power of Swiftype's jQuery suggestion function.

-Just go to your Magento 2 Admin panel.

 ## Installation

 Clone this repository somewhere on your server or local system.
 FTP or otherwise dump the `app/` folder to your Magento application.